ehx-v1/UNO/readme.md

 ```
 UNO HELP - Shows this message!
 UNO SUPPORT - Gets a link to my support guild!
+Will be temporarily disabled when new features are added, until the experimental version has its own support guild.
 UNO JOIN - Joins (or creates) a game in the current channel!
 UNO QUIT - Quits the game!
 Party pooper.
 UNO START - Starts the game!
 Can only be used by the player who joined first.
 UNO TABLE - Shows everyone at the table.
-UNO PLAY <colour> <value> - Plays a card!
-Colours and values are interchangeable.
+UNO PLAY <color> <value> [pile] - Plays a card!
+Colors and values are interchangeable.
+Pile defaults to 1 (values higher than the amount of piles are treated as 1).
 UNO PICKUP - Picks up a card!
 UNO CALLOUT - Calls a player out for only having one card left!
 UNO HAND - Checks your hand!